Last updated on 19th August 2019

 You don’t need to start looking for a house until the second week of Epiphany term.
 Although you may want to start thinking about who you want to live with before this.
 You can speak to the Assistant Senior Tutor, Welfare officer or Livers’ Out officer if you are worried about housing.

 Where can I get advice about house hunting?

-Information about house hunting can be found on this website “Welfare” > “Livers-out” or from the accommodation office in the DSU who can be contacted on 0191 334 1770.
-The livers out officer is also around to give you a hand both when looking for accommodation and when you’re living out.
+Information about house hunting can be found from the Welfare team, Assistant Senior Tutor or from the accommodation office in the DSU who can be contacted on 0191 334 1770.

 Who should I contact in the case of emergency?

-In the case of emergency during the day the Senior Tutor should be contacted.
+In the case of emergency during the day a College Officer should be contacted, and can be reached through speaking to the Porters.
 If the emergency occurs after college office hours the resident tutor should be contacted.
 Their numbers can be found on the yellow emergency contact sheet found in your room.

 Who should I contact if I need someone to talk to?